K'taka Minister Rajanna pitches for three more Deputy Chief Ministers ahead of LS polls | Politics

 ''Lok Sabha elections are at our doorstep, we are seeing that all the parties are making preparations for the polls.
 It is our intention that the Congress should win the maximum number of seats in Karnataka, we are also confident that we will win,'' Rajanna told reporters here.

-It was said that him (Shivakumar) being the only DCM was one among the commitments which the Congress leadership made to Shivakumar, while convincing him to give up his claim for the CM post and to take up the role of deputy chief minister.
+It was said that him (Shivakumar) being the only DCM was one of the commitments which the Congress leadership made to Shivakumar, while convincing him to give up his claim for the CM post and to take up the role of Deputy Chief Minister.

 Noting that it is his personal opinion (appointing three more Deputy CMs) to get more support from SC/STs, minorities and the Veerashaiva community, the Minister said he felt it would be right to share it with the party high command.